 Improving school resources and encouraging community support for educational reform in Sindh province while identifying and addressing primary barriers to access, particularly for female students.

-IRD’s holistic approach produces integrated and demand-driven interventions that address issues around school construction and the learning environment, private-sector school management, gender, water and sanitation (WATSAN), disaster risk reduction (DRR), and nutrition.
+Blumont’s holistic approach produces integrated and demand-driven interventions that address issues around school construction and the learning environment, private-sector school management, gender, water and sanitation (WATSAN), disaster risk reduction (DRR) and nutrition.
 The program facilitates community involvement in the construction, merging, consolidation, and upgrading of schools in Sindh.
 CMP also implements inclusive community activities that are designed to make educational improvements sustainable by increasing community support for their local schools and advocacy for better educational provisions.
-IRD’s implementation strategy includes engaging the private sector, through sustainable public-private partnerships, to improve access to educational services and management.
+Blumont’s implementation strategy includes engaging the private sector through sustainable public-private partnerships to improve access to educational services and management.